afishman/dalsa-grabber/README.md

 # dalsa-grabber
-A simple recording app using the Dalsa GigE-V framework for Linux to make recording and display easy.
+A simple frame grabbing app using the Dalsa GigE-V framework for Linux to make recording and display easy.
 Defaults were tested to be appropriate for the Teledyne Dalsa Genie TS-C2500 camera.

 ## Installation ##